kubernetes-retired/heapster/README.md

 #####Hints
 * Grafana's default username and password is 'admin'.
 You can change that by modifying the grafana container [here](influx-grafana/deploy/grafana-influxdb-pod.json)
+* Load the 'Example Grafana Dashboard.json' in this repo to get started with Grafana.
 * To enable memory and swap accounting on the minions follow the instructions [here](https://docs.docker.com/installation/ubuntulinux/#memory-and-swap-accounting)

 #### Community